 - Search for complaints or other consumers who have suffered similar injuries while using the product that caused you to get hurt

 - Determine the specific type of defect – design, manufacturing, or marketing – that caused your injury

 - Consult with experts, including product specialists, medical professionals, scientists, and engineers, as we analyze evidence and build your case

 - Limit the effectiveness of claims that you used the product improperly and, therefore, share fault or are wholly responsible for your injury

 - Work to negotiate a sizable settlement offer on your behalf that covers the present and future costs of your defective product injury

 - Skillfully navigating all legal issues that arise

-If the at-fault company or its insurance provider refuses to extend a fair offer, our skilled trial attorneys won’t hesitate before taking your case to a jury.
+If the at-fault company or its insurance provider refuses to extend a fair offer, our skilled trial attorneys, like Bill Allen, won’t hesitate before taking your case to a jury.

 We care about you and know how important a financial recovery can be as you work to get back on your feet.
 So, our team will be prepared to do whatever we can to help you get the money you deserve.
 Call our law firm to learn more today.

 Some products – including pharmaceutical drugs and medical devices – are subject to governmental-review processes.
 However, it would be next-to-impossible (not to mention impractical and expensive) for a government agency to review and approve every new product before its sold in the state of Florida.
 That’s why Florida has product liability laws.